-Join us Saturday, May 12 for the fifth annual Brews and BBQ event. i95 and KICKS 105.5 will be providing the ultimate Summer party, featuring delicious BBQ from local restaurateurs, craft beer, and live music!
-Dance, dine, and drink with us for the evening at one of the Northeast’s premiere outdoor entertainment venues.
+On Saturday, May 12 the fifth annual Brews and BBQ event presented by i95 and KICKS 105.5 featured delicious BBQ from local restaurateurs, craft beer, and live music!

 2018 Headliners: Amy Helm & Doyle Bramhall II